overture-stack/SONG/README.md

 > <img align="left" src="ov-logo.png" height="90"/>
 > </div>
 >
-> *Song is a vital service within the [Overture](https://www.overture.bio/) research software ecosystem.
-With our genomics data management solutions, scientists can significantly improve the lifecycle of their data and the quality of their research.
+> *Song is a core component within the [Overture](https://www.overture.bio/) research software ecosystem.
+Overture is a toolkit of modular software components made to build into scalable data management systems.
 See our [related products](#related-products) for more information on what Overture can offer.*
 >
 >